tatermysalad/CA-T2A2-APIWebserverProject/README.md

     __tablename__ = "users"

     user_id = db.Column(db.Integer, primary_key=True)
-    f_name = db.Column(db.String)
-    l_name = db.Column(db.String)
-    email = db.Column(db.String, nullable=False, unique=True)
-    password = db.Column(db.String, nullable=False)
-    is_admin = db.Column(db.Boolean, default=False, nullable=False)
-    date = db.Column(db.Date)

     lists = db.relationship("List", back_populates="user", cascade="all, delete")
     items = db.relationship("Item", back_populates="user", cascade="all,delete")
 ```
-Relationship to List and Item model is the same.
-One and only one to zero or many ie. one user can have zero or many lists and items.
+Users relationship to List and Item model are the same; one and only one to zero or many.
 When a user is deleted so is their associated lists and items.

 'user_id' is the primary key of the Users table, and is therefore the foreign key used in the corresponding List and Item tables.